September 14, 2025 1 Comment

-• Group B wrote about the thoughts and feelings they had when dealing with stress.
+Group B wrote about their thoughts and feelings surrounding the stressor.

 A researcher from North Carolina State University, Kitty Klein says that “If you’re suffering from a traumatic or stressful event, your ability to pay attention and focus on life’s stressors isn’t what it should be.”